 CCI: At the heart of our family is a long tradition of faith that God will lead the way.

 Intro: Last week we looked at the core values of Hatboro Baptist Church, the call to love God, to do justice and care for the outcast and to practice mercy.
 Today, I want us to look at the heart of the family of which we are a part.

 Have you ever wondered why the family of Baptists are so very diverse?
-How can a group like Westboro Baptist with all their hatred and vitriolic protests share a family name with, Martin Luther King, Jr, Billy Graham or Jimmy Carter?
+How can a group like Westboro Baptist (in Topeka, KS) with all their hatred and vitriolic protests share a family name with, Martin Luther King, Jr, Billy Graham or Jimmy Carter?
 How can some Baptists prevent women from serving as pastors or deacons and others welcome the gifts not just of women, but of those who are LGBTQ in all areas of ministry?
 How can some Baptist congregations present themselves as pacifists, and others support the military as a tool of righteousness?
 Recently, Rev. Dr. Amy Butler wrote a series of articles on Baptist faith and history, some of what I share this morning is reflective of her great work.